The Best Restaurants in Princeton

 A burger topped with a fried egg and a pile of fries at the Alchemist & Barrier in Princeton.

-Sit down with an egg-topped burger and some fries.
-Courtesy of the Alchemist & Barrister
+Photo: Courtesy of the Alchemist & Barrister

 Located in an historic building on Witherspoon Street, the Alchemist & Barrister is a popular watering hole among students and visitors, with a tribute portrait of Einstein painted on the wall.
 Here you’ll find a variety of good pub food, from flatbreads and tacos to wings and burgers, and a rotating draft beer list.

-28 Witherspoon Street, 609-924-5555
+28 Witherspoon Street; 609-924-5555

 Blue Point Grill